sanderboer/typst-pagemaker/README.md

-# A101 PageMaker
+# pagemaker

-A powerful presentation generator that converts Org-mode documents into professional Typst presentations with grid-based layouts, custom fonts, and advanced features.
+Important: This project is in no way affiliated with or related to the old Aldus PageMaker program from the 90s.

+A grid-based layout engine for Typst.
+Includes an optional Org-mode parser that generates Typst code and a CLI.

 ## Features

 ### Core Functionality
-- **Org-mode to Typst conversion**: Seamless conversion of structured Org documents
+- **Org-mode to Typst conversion (optional)**: Converts Org documents to Typst
-- **Grid-based positioning**: Precise element placement using customizable grids (e.g., 12x8) with A1-style areas
+- **Grid-based positioning**: Grid layout (e.g., 12x8) with A1-style areas
-- **Multiple element types**: Headers, subheaders, body text, images, PDFs, and colored rectangles
+- **Element types**: Header, subheader, body text, image, PDF, rectangle
-- **Z-order layering**: Complete control over element stacking and overlay relationships
-- **Custom typography**: Built-in support for modern fonts with configurable themes
+- **Z-order**: Element stacking control
+- **Typography**: Fonts and basic theming

-### Advanced Features
+### Features
-- **Vector PDF embedding**: High-quality PDF inclusion with muchpdf integration
+- **PDF embedding**: MuchPDF integration with sanitize/SVG/PNG fallback
-- **Transparent rectangles**: Colored overlays with alpha transparency for design accents
+- **Rectangles**: Colored overlays with alpha transparency
-- **Image handling**: Flexible image fitting (contain, cover, fill) with captions
+- **Images**: Fit modes (contain, cover, fill) and captions
-- **Debug grid**: Optional grid lines and labels (columns 1..N, rows a..z) for precise layout debugging
+- **Debug grid**: Optional grid lines and labels (columns 1..N, rows a..z)
 - **Custom fonts**: Integrated support for Manrope and other typography families

 ### Supported Elements